skaurus/personal-page/content/CV.md

 Both projects were fun to work on, significantly because we had to solve technical challenges using very modest resources.

-Relap took most of the Russian market share, and successfully fought off rivals like Taboola, Outbrain, Plista, Giraffe, Mail.Ru, and Yandex.
+Relap took most of the Russian market share, and successfully fought off rivals like Taboola, Outbrain, Plista, Giraff.io, myWidget by Mail.Ru, and [recommendation widget](https://yandex.ru/support/partner/web/recommendation-widget/about.html?lang=en) from Yandex.

 I’m especially proud of the great team retention and working atmosphere.